uswitch/kiam/README.md

 ### Helm

 We maintain and host Helm charts for Kiam, which are automatically packaged upon merging chart changes to the master branch in this repo.
+The charts can be found in the repo [here](https://github.com/uswitch/kiam/tree/master/helm/kiam).

 The charts can easily be installed by adding the Kiam Helm repository and running a `helm install`: